Home > Companies > Whatnot

 Revenue

-Sacra estimates Whatnot generated $359M in revenue in 2024, up 102% YoY, with the livestream shopping platform achieving $3B in GMV.
-The company was targeting roughly $1B in revenue for 2025, consistent with $8B in full-year 2025 GMV—more than doubling 2024's total.
+Sacra estimates Whatnot generated $359M in revenue in 2024, up 102% YoY, with the platform achieving $3B in GMV that year.
+The company generated roughly $1B in revenue in 2025, consistent with $8B in full-year GMV—more than doubling 2024's total.
 The company's core revenue comes from its marketplace take rate, charging sellers an 8% commission in the US (6.67% in UK/EU) plus a 2.9% + $0.30 payment processing fee per transaction.

 Valuation & Funding